MONEI

 Once your customer clicks on the link, they are taken to a secure payment page, where they can choose their preferred payment method.
 Having these kinds of payment links further reduces any barriers to payment.
 Of course, the easier it is for your customers to pay, the less likely they are to abandon a purchase.

-To compare PSP and Virtual POS, it’s important to first understand what a Virtual POS is.
-Sometimes referred to as a merchant ID or merchant code, a Virtual POS is like a standard point-of-sale (POS), except it’s virtual.
+A Virtual POS is sometimes referred to as a merchant ID or merchant code, a Virtual POS is like a standard point-of-sale (POS), except it’s virtual.

 If you want to accept card payments online without a security PIN (also known as a card not present transaction), you need a Virtual POS.

 Larger businesses sometimes need a more tailored set-up and choose to have a direct relationship with an acquirer for merchant acquiring services.
-But in both cases, connecting with a PSP is still necessary to accept online payments.
+But in both cases, connecting with a payment service provider is still necessary to accept online payments.

 Now that you’ve had a chance to review exactly what a PSP is, what’s next?
-You know how a PSP works, you understand the different types of PSPs, and you’ve discovered the benefits of using a PSP.
+You know how a it works, you understand the different types of payment service providers, and you’ve discovered the benefits of using one.
 You’re ready to create your MONEI account so you can start accepting online payments.

 Alexis Damen